Tricktionary/kombucha-builder-tricktionary/README.md

 As a user of the API I would like to filter kombucha teas by various attributes.
 Currently `get /api/kombuchas` returns all of the kombucha teas available but I would like to filter this list.

 ## Requirements
-Design some way that you can filter kombucha teas by fizziness, caffeine_level and whether or not it's vegan.
+Design some way that you can filter kombucha ingredients by fizziness, caffeine_level and whether or not it's vegan.

 Examples:
 * `get /api/kombuchas, params: "fizziness" => "high"` should only return kombucha teas with 'high' fizziness.